et9719/ourgalleryy/README.md

 <img src="images/error.png" alt="error message">

-I realised that i was missing news/ from my news/< slug:slug >/ in my urls.py file, when i changed that it wored but my page wasn't rendering correctly.
+I realised that I was missing news/ from my news/< slug:slug >/ in my urls.py file, when I changed that it worked but my page wasn't rendering correctly.

 This is how it rendered:

 <img src="images/render.png" alt="image of how page was rendering incorrectly">

-I originally had written return render(request, "news_detail.html") so i tried this:
+I originally had written return render(request, "news_detail.html") so I tried this:

 <img src="images/fix2.png" alt="image of how I tried to fix">